GenericMappingTools/gmt/doc/rst/source/movie.rst

 --------

-To make an animated GIF movie based on the script globe.sh, which simply spins a globe using the frame number to serve as the view longitude, using a custom square 600x600 pixel canvas and 360 frames, place a frame counter in the top left corner, and place a progress indicator in the top right corner, try::
+To make an animated GIF movie based on the script globe.sh, which simply spins a globe using the frame number to serve as the view longitude, using a custom square 600 by 600 pixel canvas and 360 frames, place a frame counter in the top left corner, and place a progress indicator in the top right corner, try::

     gmt movie globe.sh -Nglobe -T360 -Agif -C6ix6ix100 -Lf -P